Cutaneous squamous-cell carcinoma: Causes

-Erythroplasia of Queyrat (SCC in situ of the glans or prepuce in males, M or the vulva in females.) may be induced by human papilloma virus.
+SCC in situ of the glans or prepuce in males, or the vulva in females. may be induced by human papilloma virus.
 It is reported to occur in the corneoscleral limbus.
-Erythroplasia of Queyrat may also occur on the anal mucosa or the oral mucosa.
+SCC may also occur on the anal mucosa or the oral mucosa.

 Genetically, cSCC tumors harbor high frequencies of NOTCH and p53 mutations as well as less frequent alterations in histone acetyltransferase EP300, subunit of the SWI/SNF chromatin remodeling complex PBRM1, DNA-repair deubiquitinase USP28, and NF-κB signaling regulator CHUK.

 A significant proportion of cSCC and its precursor lesions carry UV-induced p53 mutations.
 These mutations are present in up to 90% of cSCC cases.
 The detection of p53 mutations in precursor lesions indicates that this could be an early event in the development of squamous cell carcinoma.

+Rare genetic disorders such as albinism and xeroderma pigmentosum increase the risk of SCC, typically with an earlier disease onset.
+Those with a family history of SCC are at two to four times increased risk of developing the disease themselves.

 Immunosuppression

-People who have received solid organ transplants are at a significantly increased risk of developing squamous-cell carcinoma due to the use of chronic immunosuppressive medication.
+Immunosuppression is an important risk factor in the development of cSCC, with the risk of developing cSCC being 5-113 times higher in those who are immunosuppressed.
+People who have received solid organ transplants are at a significantly increased risk of developing cSCC due to the use of chronic immunosuppressive medication.
 While the risk of developing all skin cancers increases with these medications, this effect is particularly severe for cSCC, with hazard ratios as high as 250 being reported, versus 40 for basal cell carcinoma.
 The incidence of cSCC development increases with time posttransplant.
 Heart and lung transplant recipients are at the highest risk of developing cSCC due to more intensive immunosuppressive medications used.

 Cutaneous squamous-cell carcinoma in individuals on immunotherapy or who have lymphoproliferative disorders (e.g., leukemia) tends to be much more aggressive, regardless of their location.
 The risk of cSCC, and non-melanoma skin cancers generally, varies with the immunosuppressive drug regimen chosen.
 The risk is greatest with calcineurin inhibitors like cyclosporine and tacrolimus, and least with mTOR inhibitors, such as sirolimus and everolimus.
 The antimetabolites azathioprine and mycophenolic acid have an intermediate risk profile.